riteshsp2000/react-boilerplate/article1.md

 }, {});
 ```

-- Once we have our final object up and ready, we configure it webpack.
+- Once we have our final object up and ready, we configure it with webpack.

 ```js
 // Maps environment variables from .env file to the project